oceanice12/Sandbox/README.md

 # Sandbox: A Pseudo Physics Simulation
 This engine uses a grid based approach to simulate a pseudo physics sandbox.
-The gamestate consists of a 2D grid spanning the entire game window and all entities that are currently within the window.
+The game state consists of a 2D grid spanning the entire game window and all entities that are currently within the window.

 ## Pseudo Physics Engine